AniruddhaChakraborty/Getting-and-Cleaning-Data---Week-4-Assignment/CodeBook.md

 2. Merge the training and the test sets to create one dataset.

-a) First,merge Train and Test data to create 3 datasets for X/'Accelerometer and Gyrometer measurements', Y/Activities and Subjects.
+	a) First, merge Train and Test data to create 3 datasets for X/'Accelerometer and Gyrometer measurements', Y/Activities and Subjects.
 The datasets created are X_total, Y_total and Sub_total.

 	b) Assign column names.

 	c) Merge X,Y and Sub data sets into one data set called merged_data.

 3. Extract only the measurements on the mean and standard deviation for each measurement.

 	a) Remove duplicate measurements so that dplyr function - select can execute properly.

 	b) Select only the required columns (subjectId, activityId, and columns containing "mean" and "std").

 4. Appropriately label the data set with descriptive variable names.
 (Already done in 2.b)